RyuKing04/Condominions/README.md

 # Condominions
-Proyecto de pagina web de un condominio hecho por Paula Lopez y Antonio Ramirez Aca esta el repositorio del proyecto, se puede descargar y utilizar con facilidad
+Project of website of a condominium made for Paula Lopez and Antonio Ramirez